 Website design cost: £8000 plus

-Perhaps you need a complete bespoke platform which is too complex for an existing content management system.
-Or you need a large scale e-commerce system built with Magento.
+Perhaps you need a completely bespoke platform which is too complex for an existing content management system.
+Or you need a large-scale e-commerce system built with Magento.

 Conclusion: so then, how much does a website cost?